David Lowery (director)

 David Lowery (born December 26, 1980) is an American filmmaker.
 His film Ain't Them Bodies Saints (2013), starring Rooney Mara and Casey Affleck, was nominated for the Grand Jury Prize at the 2013 Sundance Film Festival.
-In 2016, he directed the Disney film Pete's Dragon (2016), a live-action film which he had co-written.
-It was a new work loosely based on the same original story as the Disney 1977 musical of the same name.
-In 2017, he directed the drama film A Ghost Story and in 2018, he directed The Old Man & the Gun.
-In 2021, he directed the fantasy epic The Green Knight.
+In 2016, he directed the Disney film Pete's Dragon (2016), a live-action film which he had co-written, loosely based on the same original story as the Disney 1977 musical of the same name.
+He directed the drama film A Ghost Story (2017), the crime film The Old Man & the Gun (2018), the fantasy epic The Green Knight (2021) and the musical psychological drama Mother Mary (2026).

 Early life

 Born in Milwaukee, Wisconsin, on December 26, 1980, David Lowery is the eldest of nine children born to Madeleine and Mark Lowery.
 When he was seven, his family moved to Irving, Texas, for his father's work.
 Lowery attended Irving High School.

 At the age of 19, Lowery wrote and directed his first film, a short entitled Lullaby.